-Today's constantly changing world demands the continual upgrading of skills and education.
-The Corporate Education Center helps meet those demands.
-The Corporate Ed Center offers a variety of short-term, non-credit courses designed for the working adult.
-Learning in the classroom one day is applied on the job the next.
-The Corporate Ed Center can also customize courses to meet an individual business' needs.
-Training may be accomplished both on-site and off-site.
+The Corporate Education Center specializes in customized training.
+If existing employees need training in any area, from networking to customer service, computers to forklift certifications, and everything in-between, The Corporate Ed Center can help.
+These trainings can be designed meet an individual business' needs and can be accomplished both on-site and off-site.
 The Corporate Ed Center offers courses on computer software, truck driving, business, construction, welding, professional development, and various health topics.
 WDT is an official American Heart Association Training Center and provides CPR, and First Aid training.
 WDT is also authorized by the South Dakota Department of Public Safety to conduct Third Party Skill Testing for Commercial Driver's License in Class A/B/PS Vehicles.
 The Corporate Ed Center also offers online courses providing the opportunity to learn at home, at the office, or while traveling.